 When I was about five years old, my mother taught me how to make grilled cheese on my own.
 I'd like to think it's because I've always been a pretty independent loner of a kid, but it's more likely she didn't want to get out of the pool when I got home hungry from school.

-Sure, two slices makes a sandwich gooey and cheesy, but it's too much cheese for that non-load-bearing baked good.
-If you insist on two slices, you have to step up to Texas Toast type bread, otherwise you're walking the earth as the troglodyte you were always destined to be.
+Sure, two slices make a sandwich gooey and cheesy, but it's too much cheese for that non-load-bearing baked good.
+If you insist on two slices, you have to step up to Texas Toast-type bread.
+If you disagree, you're becoming the troglodyte you were always destined to be.

 Second, you cannot make a proper grilled cheese sandwich with margarine.
 It doesn't have the same heat and sear characteristics as real butter.
 Sure, it may taste like butter, but frying margarine makes the bread tough and hard to bite through.
 You don't want to have to tear a bite from a poorly made sandwich like the lion tears flesh from a gazelle.

 If you're still with me, this might be where I lose you, but hear me out...
 Cast iron may seem intimidating or high maintenance, but it doesn't have to be.
-If you learn how to take care of cast iron, it's easier to work with than non-stick pans and last a lifetime.
+If you learn how to take care of cast iron, it's easier to work with than non-stick pans and they last a lifetime.

-All the same, if you wait until that entire dollop of butter in the pan is liquefied before adding the sandwich, it'll taste like burned butter.
-Not a bad taste, but not ideal either.
-When you're ready to flip to the other side, hold that sandwich in your spatula for a few seconds, add another dollop of butter, wait a three count, flip that bad boy in there.
+All the same, if you wait until that entire dollop of butter in the pan is liquefied before adding the sandwich, you'll burn the butter.
+It's not a particularly bad taste, but it's not ideal either.
+When you're ready to flip to the other side, hold that sandwich in your spatula for a few seconds, add another dollop of butter, wait for a three count and flip that bad boy in there.